apache/nuttx/configs/clicker2-stm32/README.txt

     NOTES:

-    1. You must must have two clicker2-stm32 boards each with an MRF24J40 click board in order to run these tests.
+    1. You must have two clicker2-stm32 boards each with an MRF24J40 click board in order to run these tests.

     2. This configuration differs from the mrf24j40-mac configuration in that this configuration, like the usbnsh configuration, uses a USB